PotHix/pothix.github.com/content/post/2017-year-in-review.md

 usually work as a freelancer but I work for 1 company for almost two years now and I really like the challenges they have there, so I would like to work for them again.
 To be able to do that, I have to stabilize my workday.

-From July to December I did almost no work for
-them:
+From July to December I did almost no freelance work for this company:

 [![Chart for time working in my freelance job](/images/stats/2017/yir/toggl-freelance.png "Chart for time working in my freelance job")](/images/stats/2017/yir/toggl-freelance.png "")